HIV testing

 The result of vein blood tests are developed within a week.
 The test on the blood from the fingertip can be conducted as a rapid test, which delivers the results in as little as 1 minute.

-A negative result means that no antibodies of the HI virus were found in the blood.
+A negative result means that no antibodies of HIV were found in the blood.
 In other words, if the test was done after 3 months of the risk situation, a negative result means that the tested person does not have HIV.
 If the risk situation was less than 3 months before the test, we suggest taking another test once 3 months have passed.
-This applies to all ways HIV can be tested in, whether you get tested from your fingertip, vein blood or by using a home test.
+This applies to all HIV testing methods—whether it’s a fingertip test, a venous blood sample, or a home test.

-In case the rapid test from the fingertip blood is positive, a vein blood test is taken in order to confirm the result.
-The results of the confirmation are delivered in about a week.
+If the result of the rapid test from the fingertip is positive, a blood test is taken from a vein in the crook of your arm in order to confirm the result.
+The confirmation results are usually delivered within a week.
 An HIV infection diagnosis can be made only after the confirmation test.
 A positive test result may cause anxiety or fear.
 We recommend reaching out to a reliable place for support if needed, such as Hivpoint or the health care system.

-The amounts of HI virus in a human’s bodily fluids are particularly high right after transmission, at which point the infection does not yet show in tests.
+The amounts of HIV in a human’s bodily fluids are particularly high right after transmission, at which point the infection does not yet show in tests.
 So, it is possible to transmit the disease without one’s knowledge at this stage.
-Before receiving the final results from the tests, it is important to use a condom, as well as lubricant if necessary, in all sexual contact.
+Until you receive the final results from the tests, it is important that you use a condom, as well as lubricant (if necessary) in all sexual contact.

 Hivpoint`s testing services